Syracuse University Reasonable Accommodations

 Review and complete this form with your medical provider.
 If you face a barrier getting this form completed, contact the disability access team for guidance about alternative information.

-1. Submit the Disability Determination Form or acceptable alternative form.
+- Submit the Determination of Disability form or acceptable alternative form.

 Please note that employers have discretion regarding adjustments or modifications to job tasks.
 The decision as to the appropriate accommodation for a specific individual is based on the facts of each case and how the accommodation will enable the person with a disability to do the job in question.